neijrr/nextcloud_passwords_handbook_ru/Administrators/F.A.Q.md

+## How do i share folders and tags?
+You don't.
+This feature is not yet supported.

+## How do i share passwords with groups?
+You don't.
+This feature is not yet supported.

 ## Why can't i reuse an existing user name?
 When a user gets deleted, all his data will be permanently removed with the next execution of the cron jobs.
 The value of the `Remove deleted objects from database` setting will be ignored and the data will be deleted permanently.
 While a user is queued for complete removal, you can not reassign the username.
+You can delete the user data yourself with the occ command `passwords:user:delete`.

 ## Why does sharing passwords take so long?
 Shared passwords are synchronized using a background job.